Essentialism-1/backend/README.md

 }
 ```

-> user_values_id pertains to the value the todo will be attached to
+> user_values_id pertains to the values_id of the value the project will be attached to

 ### PUT to _/api/projects/:id_